Ed Balatti

 Edward T. Balatti, also known as Attilio Balatti (April 8, 1924 – August 27, 1990) was an American football cornerback and tight end who played three seasons for the San Francisco 49ers, also spending time with the Buffalo Bills and New York Yankees.
 He also played for the San Francisco Packers and the San Francisco Clippers of the Pacific Coast Professional Football League.

 Balatti played 14 games in 1946, 14 in 1947 and 10 in 1948.
-In his career he had 12 receptions for 113 yards and 1 touchdown.
+During his career, he had 12 receptions for 113 yards and 1 touchdown.
 He also had an interception returned for a touchdown and a blocked punt touchdown.

 Early life

-Balatti was born on April 8, 1924 in Los Banos, California.
+Balatti was born on April 8, 1924, in Los Banos, California.
 He went to high school at Oakland Technical (CA).
 He did not go to college.

 Football career

 San Francisco Packers

 In 1942, at the age of 18, he played for the San Francisco Packers of the Pacific Coast Football League.
-He only played in 1942 before going to the United States Coast Guard.
+He played only in 1942 before going to the United States Coast Guard.